 - Federal Disaster Declarations: Updated through early 2026

-For errors in the data analysis itself (a metric that looks clearly wrong, a hazard score that doesn't match what FEMA NRI shows for your area), please email us at [email protected] and we'll investigate.
+For errors in the data analysis itself (a metric that looks clearly wrong, a hazard score that doesn't match what FEMA NRI shows for your area), please reach out via our contact form and we'll investigate.

 If your department isn't in NERIS at all, enrollment is free through FSRI.
 If you're in NERIS but don't have a boundary on file, contact your state fire marshal's office or FSRI directly to get it added.

 Yes.
-The free profile covers the core elements that federal grant applications ask for in a needs assessment: community hazard exposure (FEMA NRI scores across 18 hazard types), demographic vulnerability (Census SVI components), critical infrastructure at risk (HIFLD), and federal disaster history (OpenFEMA).
+The free profile covers the core elements that federal grant applications ask for in a needs assessment: community hazard exposure (FEMA NRI scores across 18 hazard types), demographic vulnerability (Census SVI components), and federal disaster history (OpenFEMA).

 AFG, SAFER, and FEMA Hazard Mitigation Assistance applications all ask questions that this data directly supports.
 The CSV export at the bottom of each department page gives you the underlying numbers in a format you can paste into a grant narrative or attach as supporting documentation.

 Specifically, Response connects your incident data to the risk map.
-You can see response times by census tract, overlaid on the risk data — so "we're slow in this tract" becomes "we're slow in the tract with the highest concentration of residents over 85 and the most mobile homes."
+You can see response times by census tract, overlaid on the risk data.
+"We're slow in this tract" becomes "we're slow in the tract with the highest concentration of residents over 85 and the most mobile homes."
 That's the gap analysis.
 It also tracks NFPA 1710/1720 compliance by geography, not just as a system-wide average.

-Your department needs to be enrolled in NERIS and have API access granted to Arborlook Insights.
-There's no data transfer, no file uploads, no IT project — NERIS handles the data sharing authorization and we connect directly.
+Your department needs to be reporting to NERIS and authorize the Arborlook integration in the NERIS portal.
+No file uploads, no IT project.
+NERIS handles the data sharing and we pull directly from the API.

 If your department is already actively reporting to NERIS, setup takes about 15 minutes.
 If you're not yet in NERIS, enrollment is free through FSRI and is worth doing regardless of whether you use our platform.